hovel/pybbm/docs/install.rst

 Check that:

 * Your templates directory contains the "base.html" template.
-Otherwise, set a custom base template with ``PYBB_TEMPLATE``.
+Otherwise, set a custom base template with :ref:`PYBB_TEMPLATE`.

 * Basic template contains at least a ``content`` block.